Checkerboard Hill: Name

-Closure of Kai Tak
+Closure of Kai Tak and checkerboard restoration

-Following the decommissioning of Kai Tak and the opening of Chek Lap Kok International Airport, the hill and the checkerboard remained abandoned, wherein the latter became faded overgrown with new trees.
+Following the decommissioning of Kai Tak and the opening of Chek Lap Kok International Airport, the hill and the checkerboard became abandoned, wherein the latter became faded and overgrown with new trees.
 The checkerboard was not restored probably because it may confuse pilots landing at Chek Lap Kok, since the Kai Tak Runway 13 approach also involved flying over Lantau Island.

-2020-2021 restoration

-At the height of the COVID-19 pandemic, between 2020 and 2021, the checkerboard was repainted on both the west and south sides, back to its original colours, and overgrown trees were removed.
-Both the restored Checkerboard Hill and Kai Tak Runway Park now act as a monument to Kai Tak Airport.
+During the peak of the COVID-19 pandemic, from 2020 to 2021, restoration work was carried out on both the west and south sides of Checkerboard Hill.
+The checkerboard pattern was repainted to its original colors and now acts as a monument to Kai Tak Airport.